MattithyahuData/MattithyahuData.github.io/_posts/2022-03-11-Anyone-can-code.markdown

 <br>
 <br>

-Like with many things, before we really begin doing something we start with many misconceptions of how things are.
-Things may turn out to be easier or harder than expected but rarely exactly how we expect things to be.
+Like with many things, before we really begin doing something we start with many misconceptions of how they are.
+Things may turn out to be easier or harder than expected but rarely exactly how we expect them to be.
 Coding/programming is no different.

 **Our misconceptions can sometimes drive us and slow us down from doing things.**

-Programming is not easy, but it is achievable for anyone, education today is becoming less mainstream.
+Programming is not easy, but it is achievable for anyone as education today is becoming less mainstream.
 Meaning education is not a thing that only higher education institutions offer, education is everywhere.
 YouTube, LinkedIn, free courses, you name it, it’s out there.

 **"Education is everywhere, there is almost no excuse not to be educated today" - Mattithyahu**